What is a Drip Leg in Steam Piping?

 Purpose of Drip Legs

-Drip Legs are installed in steam mains to serve following purposes:
+Drip Legs are installed in steam mains to serve the following purposes:

 - Drip Legs are used for removing entrained moisture from the steam transmission and distribution lines to ensure high-quality steam for use in various plant applications, while also preventing damaging and dangerous water hammer.